-The Company's risks profile has remained constant over the previous year; in both 2022 and 2021, the risk with the greatest impact is Non-Life Underwriting, with the submodule of catastrophic credit and surety risk due to recession risk, which is charged to Solunion for 100% of the premium underwritten, contributing the most in 2022 and 2021.
+The Company's risks profile has remained constant over the previous year; in both 2023 and 2022, the risk with the greatest impact is Non-Life Underwriting, with the submodule of catastrophic credit and surety risk due to recession risk, which is charged to Solunion for 100% of the premium underwritten, contributing the most in 2023 and 2022.

 That is followed by Market risk, mainly due to the Company's positions in its related undertakings, as high exposure to the same is found in countries outside the European Economic Area.
-Lastly, there are the Credit and Operational risk respectively.
+Lastly, there are the Credit and Operational risk.